Course overview

 Professional work placements

 Experience matters.
-That's why we include professional work placements with every undergraduate degree.
+That's why we embed professional work placements within the majority of our standard undergraduate degrees.

 How does it work?